Azuronis/Hierarchical-Pathfinding-AStar/README.md

 ---

+## Coming soon
+- Low-level flow feild pathfinding for large groups of entities within the same chunk.
+- LOS pathfinding and path refinment for smoother pathfinding.
+- UI for debugging and testing the program with over keyboard buttons.
+- Possibly more layers, or dynamic layer creation based on the map size.

 **Performance tested on maps with varying complexity - results may vary based on map structure and unit movement speed.*